 WASHINGTON STATE REPORTING REQUIREMENTS FOR BUILDING OWNERS

 Y3.1 General Compliance.
-The building owner of a covered building must report compliance with the standard to the AHJ in accordance with the compliance schedule established under Section Y3.2 and every five years thereafter.
+The building owner of a Tier 2 covered building must report compliance with the standard to the AHJ in accordance with the compliance schedule established under Section Y3.2 and every five years thereafter.
 For each reporting date, the building owner must submit documentation to demonstrate that

-the weather normalized energy use intensity of the covered building measured in a period not to exceed two years prior to the compliance deadline specified in Normative Annex Y, Section Y3.1 is less than or equal to the energy use intensity target (buildings that meet their energy targets); or
+the weather normalized energy use intensity of the Tier 2 covered building measured in a period not to exceed two years prior to the compliance deadline specified in Normative Annex Y, Section Y3.1 compared to the energy use intensity target; and has developed and is maintaining an energy management plan (EMP) in accordance with Section 5, including an operations and maintenance program (O&M) in accordance with Section 6; or

-the covered building has received from the AHJ based on extenuating circumstances; or
+the covered building has received compliance extension from the AHJ based on extenuating circumstances; or

 the covered building is exempt from the standard by demonstrating that the building meets one of the criteria for an exemption.

 Y3.2 Compliance Schedule.
-The building owner of a covered building must report the building owner’s compliance with the standard to the AHJ in accordance with the appropriate initial compliance date as follows and every five years thereafter.
+The building owner of a Tier 2 covered building must report the building owner’s compliance with the standard to the AHJ in accordance with the appropriate initial compliance date as follows and every five years thereafter.

 For a building with more than twenty thousand gross square feet but less than fifty thousand and one gross square feet and all multifamily residential buildings more than twenty thousand gross square feet: July 1, 2027.